njclarkbmf/yt-qna/README.md

 - View source information with video titles and timestamps
 - Selectively update or delete embeddings for specific videos
 - List and manage your video database
+- Fast mode for instant startup of management commands
+- Lazy loading of models for improved performance
+- Compatibility with various LanceDB versions

 ## Requirements